Appearance

 Eye Health Research

-• The number of people with sight loss is increasing.
-By 2050 it will double to over four million people.
+• The over two million people living with sight loss in the UK today will double to over four million by 2050.

 • 25 per cent of UK adults have not had an eye test in two years or more.